($1,366) Cost to ship a car from Los Angeles, CA to Minneapolis, MN

 The time of the year

-Both seasonal trends and local weather in Los Angeles and Minneapolis can influence what you’ll pay for car shipping.
+Seasonal demand and weather conditions in both Los Angeles and Minneapolis can impact car shipping prices.

 The temperature in Los Angeles is known to be very comfortable.
 Los Angeles is subject to a phenomenon typical of a microclimate, causing variations in temperature.
 So be sure to check your weather report before your move.